AndrisBorbas/react-tutorial/README.md

 react-tutorial

+### Note

+A somewhat nicer and more detailed project is available in the tutorial branch.
+Also preview available here: https://elastic-pasteur-ba13aa.netlify.app/

 # 🚀 Get started

 1. Install [VSCode][code], [NodeJS 14+][node] and clone this repo.
-1. Open the cloned repo with VSCode and __install all the recommended extensions__ and run `npm install`
+1. Open the cloned repo with VSCode and **install all the recommended extensions** and run `npm install`
 1. Start a dev server with `npm run dev` and open [localhost:3000](https://localhost:3000)

 ## Useful links